Bow drilling in Australia by Gordon Dedman

 • Notch cutting with a saw is easier

-• Not only the pressure on the block is important, but also the speed of strokes
+• The pressure on the block and the speed of strokes are essential.

 • Always try to feel and hear the sweet spot